MyAllocator/myallocator-pms-php/README.md

         in the configured dataFormat format.
 Note, for xml, the request is stored in the result prior to url encoding.

-Note, leave as array() if you prefer to receive none of the data.

 #### `debugsEnabled`

 Set `debugsEnabled` to true in `src/MyAllocator/Config/Config.php` to display request and response data in the SDK interface and API transfer data formats for an API request.

 ## API Response Format

 A successful request call will return an array with the following response structure.
-Note, bolded key/values will always be returned.
-Non-bolded key/values may optionally be returned by configuring `dataResponse` in `src/MyAllocator/Config/Config.php`.
 By default, all key/values are returned.
+If you prefer to not receive request data or response['time'] in an Api response, you may configure the dataResponse array in `src/MyAllocator/Config/Config.php` to remove the data.

     return array(
-        **'request' => array(
+        'request' => array(
             'time' => {DateTime Object},
             'body' => {Request body in dataFormat}
-        ),**
+        ),
         'response' => array(
-            **'time' => {DateTime Object},**
+            'time' => {DateTime Object},
             'code' => {int},
             'headers' => {string},
             'body' => {Response body in dataFormat}
         )
     );

-`request['time'] is a DateTime object representing the time immediately before sending the request to MyAllocator.
+`request['time']` *(optional)* is a DateTime object representing the time immediately before sending the request to MyAllocator.
-`request['body'] is the request body sent to MyAllocator in your configured dataFormat.
+`request['body']` *(optional)* is the request body sent to MyAllocator in your configured dataFormat.

-`response['time'] is a DateTime object representing the time immediately after receiving the response from MyAllocator.
+`response['time']` *(optional)* is a DateTime object representing the time immediately after receiving the response from MyAllocator.
-`response['code'] is the HTTP response code.
+`response['code']` is the HTTP response code.
-`response['headers'] are the HTTP response headers.
+`response['headers']` are the HTTP response headers.
-`response['body'] is the response body.
+`response['body']` is the response body.

 Requests may also return any of the exceptions defined in `src/MyAllocator/Exception/`.
 Be sure to wrap your API calls in try blocks.
 You may use the `getHttpStatus`, `getHttpBody`, and `getJsonBody` methods defined in `/Exception/MaException.php` within an exception block for information.